Troyanovsky/vibe-coding-guide/en/Lesson_9_Testing.md

 Your AI assistant is there to help every step of the way – from explaining cryptic error messages to generating test cases you hadn't thought of.
 The key is asking the right questions and providing enough context for the AI to give you useful answers.

-**Next up**: We'll explore how to deploy and share your AI-built prototypes with the world, including hosting options, performance considerations, and getting feedback from real users.
+**Next up**: We'll explore some more advanced tips for coding with AI.
+Stay tuned!